chenopodium/Eberhard/README.txt

-The purpose of this simulation is to show that a local realistic model can explain current experiments (at least up to 2019).
+The purpose of this simulation is to check if a local realistic model can explain Bell type experiments.
-The detection efficiency is greater than listed in the Guistina 2015 experiment and others in that year, who are currently the most important experiments in this field.
+If the detection efficiency is greater than in the experiments (such as Guistina 2015), then it means a LHV is still possible.
+If the experiment has better detection efficiency than the critical efficiency (please see https://arxiv.org/ftp/arxiv/papers/1411/1411.6053.pdf), then a LHV can no longer explain it.

 References:
 https://pdfs.semanticscholar.org/8864/c5214a30a7acd8d186f53e8991cd8bc88f84.pdf